MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/asset-leasing-quick-start.md

    Debit: Depreciation of right of use asset expense <br>
      Credit: Right of use asset accumulated depreciation   <br>

-**Short term lease** A short-term lease is recognized as an expense, which will affect organization’s income statement.
+**Short-term lease** A short-term lease is recognized as an expense, which will affect organization’s income statement.
 The generated lease payment due will debit the lease expense account, and credit the notes payable or vendor subledger account.

-Short term lease entry for IFRS and US GAAP <br>
+Short-term lease entry for IFRS and US GAAP <br>
    Debit: Lease expense <br>
      Credit: Vendor liability (subledger)/ Notes payable <br>

 **Low value lease** A low-value lease is recognized as an expense that will affect your organization’s income statement.
 The generated lease payment due will debit the lease expense and crediting notes payable or vendor subledger.

-Short term lease entry for IFRS and US GAAP <br>
+Short-term lease entry for IFRS and US GAAP <br>
    Debit: Lease expense <br>
      Credit: Vendor liability (subledger)/Notes payable <br>